Yuumum/OpenVR-FBTWalk/README.md

    https://twitter.com/Yuumu_CN/status/1367294506517757952

 ### How to use
-   #Please make sure that you have set the corresponding position (waist, left foot, right foot) in steamvr ¡ú settings ¡ú controller ¡ú management tracker
+   â€»Please make sure that you have set the corresponding position (waist, left foot, right foot) in steamvr â†’ settings â†’ controller â†’ management tracker
-   #If you have already clicked the [Start] button, you will not be able to use space movement such as [OpenVR-AdvancedSettings].
+   â€»If you have already clicked the [Start] button, you will not be able to use space movement such as [OpenVR-AdvancedSettings].
 You can click [Stop] before using them.

 ### How to compile